top of page

 My favorite vegetables to use are cauliflower, green beans, and carrots.
 And of course you have to have potatoes.
 I often will use frozen vegetables to save on prep time, they work just as well.
 However, note that the cauliflower breaks down more if you use frozen.

 You will need a variety of seasonings, herbs, and liquid ingredients to make that classic beef stew flavor.
 I love to use bone broth for added protein.
-Worcestershire sauce, garlic and onion powder, dried thyme and parsley, salt and pepper, and optional fresh thyme and rosemary will be your other ingredients.
+Worcestershire sauce, garlic and onion powder, dried thyme, rosemary and parsley, salt and pepper, and optional fresh thyme and rosemary will be your other ingredients.
+I highly recommend using ground dried rosemary if you don't like the "pineneedle" like texture.

 You will want to brown your meat in a frying pan with some oil before adding it.
-You can fry up the beef coated in flour, but if you are using cornstarch for the gluten free option, just brown the meat by itself and wait to add the cornstarch.
 You do not need to fully cook the meat, just brown it slightly.
 This seals in the juices of the meat.

 Chop up all your veggies and potatoes then add them to your crockpot.
 Then add your liquids, followed by your herbs and seasonings.
 Once the meat is browned, add it to the rest of the ingredients and stir so everything is mixed in.
 Set your crockpot on low for about 8-10 hours.